jpthomson/microblog-demo/README.md

 Current features include:

+* BDD using Cucumber and RSpec
+* Deployment to Heroku with git and a VPS with Capybara
 * Multi-provider authentication using Devise and OmniAuth.
 * Authorization using CanCan and Rolify.
 * An admin interface using ActiveAdmin.